google/cel-spec/tests/simple/README.md

-Implementations which use the [bazel](https://bazel.build) build system can invoke the simple test suite as their own unit tests with the following entry in a `BUILD.bazel` file, subtituting their own conformance server binary target for `//server/main:cel_server`:
+Implementations which use the [bazel](https://bazel.build) build system can invoke the simple test suite as their own unit tests with the following entry in a `BUILD.bazel` file, substituting their own conformance server binary target for `//server/main:cel_server`:

 ```